Plug-and-Play Model-Agnostic Counterfactual Policy Synthesis for Deep Reinforcement Learning based Recommendation: Related Work

-\textbf{Causal Recommendation} In recent years, many contributions to incorporating causal inference into the recommendation domain have been made.
-Applying causal inference to de-bias training data has brought great development to this field. ~\cite{schnabel2016recommendations} consider the recommendation process as an intervention and propose an inverse propensity scores(IPS) estimator for weighting the observations to offset the selection bias. ~\cite{bonner2018causal} propose a new domain adaptation algorithm to leverage a large sample of biased logged feedback and predict randomised treatment effects according to random exposure. ~\cite{liu2020general} focus on knowledge distillation and propose a simple framework KDCRec for extracting information from uniform data to overcome bias problems in recommender systems. ~\cite{zhang2021causal} discover that popularity bias as a confounder has a negative influence and present an inference paradigm that removes the confounding popularity bias by adjusting the recommendation score through causal intervention.
-Counterfactual inference has also recently been used in the recommender system to remove path-specific effects for debiasing~\cite{wang2021clicks} or OOD generalisation~\cite{wang2022causal}.
-A rising number of works use counterfactual reasoning to provide explanations, improve model interpretability, and learn a robust representation~\cite{tan2021counterfactual, madumal2020explainable, zhang2021causerec}.
+\textbf{Causal Recommendation.} Over the past few years, the recommendation domain has seen significant progress in incorporating causal inference techniques.
+Utilizing causal inference to de-bias training data has been particularly transformative for this field.
+Schnabel et al.\cite{schnabel2016recommendations} proposed an inverse propensity scores (IPS) estimator to counter selection bias by weighting observations in the recommendation process.
+Bonner and Vasile\cite{bonner2018causal} introduced a domain adaptation algorithm to leverage biased logged feedback and predict randomised treatment effects using random exposure.
+Liu et al.\cite{liu2020general} focused on knowledge distillation, presenting KDCRec, a framework to overcome bias problems in recommender systems by extracting information from uniform data.
+Zhang et al.\cite{zhang2021causal} addressed the confounding influence of popularity bias and devised an inference paradigm to adjust recommendation scores through causal intervention.
+Additionally, Ding et al.\cite{9737000} proposed CI-LightGCN, a Causal Incremental Graph Convolution method to efficiently retrain graph convolutional networks in recommender systems, employing Incremental Graph Convolution (IGC) and Colliding Effect Distillation (CED) operators to handle model updates with new data while preserving recommendation accuracy.
+Counterfactual inference has also been applied in the recommender system context for path-specific effects removal\cite{wang2021clicks} and OOD generalisation~\cite{wang2022causal}.
+Furthermore, an increasing number of works adopt counterfactual reasoning for purposes like providing explanations, enhancing model interpretability, and learning robust representations~\cite{tan2021counterfactual, madumal2020explainable, zhang2021causerec}.